 Unfortunately at the moment gazumping in England and Wales is not illegal.

 The best way to help avoid being gazumped is to sign an exclusivity agreement that details the partnership with the seller, and also to keep the buying process moving as quickly as possible.
-Also it’s a good idea to request and require that the property is taken off the market once your offer has been accepted… so that it’s harder for others to interfere.
+It’s also a good idea to request and require that the property is taken off the market once your offer has been accepted… so that it’s harder for others to interfere.
 For more professional advice on how to avoid being gazumped click here.

 For details on the buying process of a house, in a step-by-step guide click here.